Skip to Content

 It is always difficult to lose a loved one.
 When the death was caused by another person’s negligence or wrongdoing, surviving family members may feel confused and overwhelmed by the legal process.
 It is common for those left behind to feel unsure of what steps to take next.
-A Columbus wrongful death attorney at Malek & Malek Law Firm can help you and your family gain adequate justice for your loss.
+A Columbus wrongful death lawyer at Malek & Malek Law Firm can help you and your family gain adequate justice for your loss.

 Ohio’s wrongful death statute, which is codified at Section 2125.01 et seq. of the Ohio Revised Code, permits an individual to file a lawsuit on behalf of the deceased person when the death is a result of negligence or a wrongful act.
 It is a distinct cause of action that provides monetary compensation for damages suffered after a death occurs.
 Some common causes of action include medical malpractice, car accidents, elder abuse, and defective products.
 Anytime a death was caused by another’s willful or negligent act, there is potential for a wrongful death claim.
 A wrongful death case is very complicated, as such, it necessitates a competent and caring Columbus wrongful death attorney.